 As we have discussed during our consultation, you will be drinking a blend of herbs as a nourishing and toning support during your pregnancy and post-partum.
 Options for purchasing these herbs are on the end of this post.
+(This recipe has been used globally with many rave reviews from midwives and mothers!
+Please do not alter its content unless you exhibit a contraindication.)

 The following are instructions on preparation and the intended value of these herbs during your childbearing year.
 You will be drinking a combination of the following herbs: